 Location: the Qashqai nomads are from the Fars province in the southwest of Iran.
 They move around once or twice a year - in the winter near the Persian Gulf and in the summer up in the Zagros mountains (as it's cooler).

 Design: typically Qashqai rugs are deeper in colours, usuing reds, browns, burgundy as the base colour.
 The pattern is weaved completely from memory and from things that have inspired the nomads on their travels, such as wildlife and nature.
 You'll see a lot of four legged animals, birds and trees on Qashqai rugs.
 Often they are made 100% of wool, making them easier to roll up and transport around with the nomads.
 Though sometimes they contain cotton.

 Some examples of those not included: Loribaft, Lori, Farahan, Mir, Koliai, Sultanabad, Yalameh, Sarouk.
-Do reach out if you'd like some information on any of these rugs.
+Do reach out if you'd like some information on any of these type of Persian rugs.
 Or even something not on the list at all!